rlaemmel/loc101demo/README.md

 # References

-See the [YouTube video](http://www.youtube.com/watch?v=v7lqu1P-iao) for this eeffort.
+See the [YouTube video](http://www.youtube.com/watch?v=v7lqu1P-iao) for this effort.